sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/index.md

 # SidecarTridge TOS Emulator
 {: .d-inline-block }

-The SidecarTridge TOS emulator is a compact board designed to emulate Atari ST internal ROMs, allowing users to access any TOS version or custom ROMs without swapping chips.
+The SidecarTridge TOS emulator is a compact board that emulates Atari ST internal ROMs, enabling users to run any TOS version or custom ROM without physically swapping chips.

-This comprehensive guide provides detailed information about the SidecarTridge TOS emulator for the Atari ST series of computers.
-Please refer to the relevant sections below to explore specific topics.
+This guide offers comprehensive information about the SidecarTridge TOS emulator for the Atari ST family of computers.
+Explore the relevant sections below to find specific details.

-There are two different versions of the SidecarTridge TOS emulator:
+There are two main versions of the SidecarTridge TOS emulator:

-- **SidecarTridge TOS v1 and v2**: This version is designed for the Atari ST, STE, and Mega ST and Mega STE computers.
-It is based on the **Raspberry Pi RP2040 microcontroller** and is mounted directly on top of the computer’s carrier board using a short pin header.
-This version is thinner, and when connected via USB or to the computer, there is no red LED to indicate power.
-You can see the board in the image above on the left side.
+- **SidecarTridge TOS v1 and v2**: Designed for the Atari ST, STE, Mega ST, and Mega STE, this version uses the Raspberry Pi RP2040 microcontroller and mounts directly onto the computer’s carrier board via a short pin header.
+It features a slimmer profile, and when powered via USB or the computer, there is no red LED indicator.
+In the image above, this board appears on the left.

-- **SidecarTridge TOS v3**: This version is designed for the Atari ST, STE, Mega ST, and Mega STE computers, but also there are versions in progress for other computers.
-It is based on the more powerful **Raspberry Pi RP2350 microcontroller** and is surface mounted directly on top of the computer’s carrier board with a soldered castellated board.
-This version is wider, and when connected via USB or to the computer, there is a **red LED** to indicate power.
-It also has a green LED to indicate the firmware is running, and an orange LED to indicate the internal USB drive is mounted.
-You can see the board in the image above on the right side.
+- **SidecarTridge TOS v3**: This version also supports the Atari ST, STE, Mega ST, and Mega STE, with additional versions in development for other systems.
+It is based on the more advanced Raspberry Pi RP2350 microcontroller and is surface-mounted with a soldered castellated board.
+The v3 board is wider, and features a red LED for power, a green LED to show the firmware is running, and an orange LED to indicate the internal USB drive is mounted.
+In the image above, you’ll find this board on the right.

 **ALL BOARDS SHIPPED AFTER MID JUNE 2025 ARE v3 BOARDS.**